We are currently updating our course on Cybercrime Investigation for you.

 The course is ideal for professionals from the areas

-Participants must have sufficient command of the English language in order to complete the online certificated course of study: All content is provided in English and the language of instruction is English.
+Participants must have sufficient command of the English language to complete the online certificated course of study: All content is provided in English and the language of instruction is English.
 The key requirement is that the applicant must be able to read in English, work together with other course participants from across Europe and prepare a case study analysis in English.
 Grammatical and spelling errors will not affect the learner's grade.

 12 ECTS credits (European Credit Transfer System)